jonezy/reckon/README.md

 provides a simple way of accessing the amazing weather data they provide!

-    // instantiate shakes like so
+    // instantiate reckon like so
     var reckoner = new Reckon({apiKey:'your api key from developer.forecast.io});